You can always press Enter⏎ to continue

 Pick the answer that best describes you/your business.

-A. I do a bit of everything.
-I would never turn anyone away regardless of what type of business they have or creative service they want.
+A. Basically I work with anyone and will do a bit of everything.
 I often do things I'm not confident in or don't love doing because I need the income.
+I keep my message in my marketing very broad to appeal to as many people as possible.

-B. I have a preferred client and/or project type but don't really focus on it in my marketing much.
-I don't want to put anyone off or lose potential enquiries.
+B. I have a preferred style of client and/or project type but don't really focus on it in my marketing very often.
+I don't want to put anyone off, lose potential enquiries or get bored working on the same thing.

-D. My niche is crystal clear and everything in my business is aligned to that including my brand, my message, and my services.
+D. My niche is crystal clear and very specific.
+I'm regarded as an expert in this area and people seek me out.
+Everything in my business is aligned to the niche including my brand, my message, my services, and marketing efforts.
 I attract and get referred prospects in that niche more often than not.

 Previous